Aliases for HTR3A Gene

 GeneCards Summary for HTR3A Gene

 HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
-Diseases associated with HTR3A include motion sickness and serotonin syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and SIDS Susceptibility Pathways.
+Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
-An important paralog of this gene is HTR3D.
+An important paralog of this gene is HTR3B.

 UniProtKB/Swiss-Prot for HTR3A Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses in neurons.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.

 Serotonin 5-HT3 receptors, are ligand-gated ion channels of the Cys-loop family.
 The receptor consists of four transmembrane domains that form an intrinsic cation-selective channel.
 So far five human 5-HT3 receptor subtypes have been identified (5-HT3A-E).